-- 1. Once the stent is expanded, deflate the balloon and rotate to ensure the stent is free and properly deployed. - 2.
+- 1. Once the stent is expanded, deflate both balloons completely and rotate to ensure the stent is free and properly deployed.
+If there is a residual waist in the stent, expand only the outer balloon again, making sure not to exceed the rated burst pressure. - 2.
 Remove the balloon catheter and confirm the result with angiography.